 Kev’s Review of the La Marzocco Linea Mini

-For this reason, then, it’s no surprise that most people who own the LMLM (due to the reality that I can’t be bothered continuing to type La Marzocco Linea Mini) tend to be baristas or ex-baristas, not simply the similarity with the commercial La Marzocco machines, but the similarity with commercial machines in general.
-If you’re used to using commercial espresso coffee machines, using the LMLM will be an exceptionally familiar experience.
+For this reason, then, it’s no surprise that lots of people who own the LMLM (due to the truth that I can’t be bothered continuing to type La Marzocco Linea Mini) tend to be baristas or ex-baristas, not literally the similarity with the commercial La Marzocco machines, however the similarity with commercial machines in general.
+If you’re used to utilizing commercial espresso coffee machines, using the LMLM will be an exceptionally familiar experience.

-So, yeah yeah, it’s a well-known machine, it has a certain extent of cult status, but what is the LMLM literally like to use, is it worth the investment, are you right to have this in your sights as the machine to own soon, or to own eventually when your “upgradeitis” eventually reaches that point?
+So, yeah yeah, it’s a well-known machine, it has a certain degree of cult status, but what is the LMLM very like to utilize, is it worth the investment, are you right to have this in your sights as the machine to own soon, or to own ultimately when your “upgradeitis” eventually reaches that point?
 Let’s find out…

 Kev’s La Marzocco Linea Mini Review